Amboy Middle School Newsletter

 Mr. Krause and Mrs. Vonderharr

 5TH GRADE FOCUS

-Missing assignment sheets, or Congratulations!
-No missing assignments sheets, go home with students every Friday.
+Thanks for a great start to the 2019-20 school year!
+Check for missing assignment sheets (or Congratulations!
+No missing assignments sheets) that go home with students every Friday.
 These need to be returned to the homeroom teacher with a parent/guardian signature.
-Please send students with more pencils, paper, and notebooks as they run out throughout the year.

 7TH GRADE SCOOP

 ELA: Students are beginning their writing curriculum with Narrative writing, learning to write dialogue and stories with interesting story lines and vivid vocabulary.
 They are also learning how to cite text and explain in their responses to reading how to cite text and explain in their responses to reading a variety of informational and fictional texts.

 HISTORY: Students are moving from the fall of the Roman Empire to the rise of the Islamic Empire.
 They will be doing a variety of projects and work that include drawing a map of the empire and geographical highlights.